Fighting For Justice And Achieving Results Since 1960

 A personal injury claim can stem from a wide range and variety of accident situations, including:

-For a claim to be successful, an injured person must be able to show that the harm, damages and losses were caused by someone else’s carelessness or wrongdoing.
+An injured person must be able to show that the harm, damages and losses were caused by someone else’s carelessness or wrongdoing in order to file a claim.
 Injuries can be mental or emotional in nature in addition to the physical injuries that people suffer.
-If someone you love was killed because of the negligence or wrongful actions of another, you may be able to file a personal injury claim on their behalf in the form of a wrongful death lawsuit.

 Injured?
 We Are Here to Help.

 If you have been injured, please do not hesitate to contact our attorneys for a free consultation.
 They have extensive experience handling these claims and will examine your individual circumstances and make a judgment about whether you have a personal injury claim.
-Don’t allow others, or yourself, to make that judgment for you.
 Arrange a free consultation by calling 203-212-9075 or contacting us online.

 Personal Injury Frequently Asked Questions